Faruk Yahaya: Military career

 Lt Gen Faruk Yahaya has attended all the relevant courses commensurate to his career which include, Young Officers Course, Infantry, Company Commanders Course, Infantry and Commanding Officers Course.
 He also attended Junior Staff Course, Senior Staff Course and National Defence College amongst other, as well as several workshops and Seminars.

 He has also held several appointments including Command, Staff and Instructional.
 Notable amongst them are Guards Brigade Garrison Commander, Directing Staff at the Armed Forces Command and Staff College (AFCSC), Deputy Director Army Headquarters Department of Military Secretary, Deputy Director Army Research and Development and Chief of Staff, Headquarters Joint Task Force Operation "Pulo Shield".

 The Chief of Army Staff (COAS) has served as the Principal General Staff Officer (PGSO) to Honourable Minister of Defence, Commander, 4 Brigade and 29 Task Force Brigade (Operation "Zaman Lafiya").
 He was also Director Manpower at the Army Headquarter, Military Secretary Army Headquarters and General Officer Commanding (GOC) 1 Division of the Nigerian Army.

 Until his appointment as the COAS, Lt Gen Faruk Yahaya was the Theatre Commander of the Operation "Hadin Kai", responsible for Counter Terrorism and Counter Insurgency operations in North East Nigeria.

+Major Achievements as Chief of Army Staff

+During his tenure as the Chief of Army Staff (COAS) from May 2021 to June 2023 he focused heavily on infractural development and personal welfare, across the Nigerian Army such as.

+The relevance of modern equipment that provides superior firepower, excellent mobility, force protection, precision fire control and other capabilities necessary to operate in the contemporary battle space were exemplified across numerous theatres.
+To enhance operational effectiveness of the Nigerian Army, General Yahaya embarked on a systematic effects-based procurement of arms, ammunition, and combat fighting equipment including the Turkish Bayraktar BB2 Unmanned Aerial Vehicles (UAVs) which became a potent force enabler accounting for many operational successes of the Nigerian Army till date.

+His effective efforts in handling the violent secessionist agitations of the Indigenous People of Biafra stabilized the South East region that ensured the peaceful conduct of the 2023 General Elections in the region.
+With the Army under his watch, the 2023 General Elections were peacefully and successfully conducted across the nation with no complaints, blames or accusing fingers pointing at the Army but rather kudos and commendations for the professional conduct of troops during the election in support of the Police and the Civil Authority.

+General Yahaya improved the standard of welfare of personnel and their families that complement the readiness of force through improvement of barrack amenities and development of business opportunities under the Barracks Investment Initiative Programme (BIIP).

+Gen Yahaya introduced the COAS Personnel Loan Scheme where personnel can access soft loans within 24 hours of submitting application.
+He also introduced the Affordable Home Ownership Option for All (AHOOA) soldiers.